mrb/achievements/README.markdown

 ## Achievements

-Achievements are counters with thresholds.
-Set the threshold to 1 for an operation that you want to happen once.
-It is up to the application which uses Achievements to determine where triggers should be fired, and what to do with the output from the system.
+Achievements are named, contextualized counters with one or more thresholds.

 ## Output